oliviermilla/oliviermilla.github.io/_posts/2021-09-16-Fixing-NFT-floors-with-blind-auctions.markdown

 #### The good parts

 You have a price as soon as 1 item in the series is sold on the primary market.
 You have no dependency to liquidity.
-Days can go without a trade and you’ll be good.
+Days can go by without any trade and you’ll be good.
 The Index price evolution is smoothed by the series’ size.
 No faking the order book game.
 The only way to move the index is to trade an NFT of the series.

 #### The bad parts

-On either side of the market you can take a leveraged position on a derivative tracking the Index Price and manipulate it at profit.
-That is if the cost of buying the j lowest priced items in the series is less than the gain you will have on your leveraged position.
+On either side of the market, you can take a leveraged position on a derivative tracking the Index Price and manipulate it at profit.
+That is if the cost of buying the j lowest-priced items in the series is less than the gain you will have on your leveraged position.
 You can then exit your leveraged position and sell back the j items at a price totaling less than the gain you made.

 #### Variations